philipphenkel/esphome-config/README.md

 ## Victron SmartSolar 75 | 15 - BLE
 This ESPHome connector reads the SmartSolar sensors using the Bluetooth advertising protocol.
-It also provides a few extras such as battery charge and discharge, load voltage and power, and daily load consumption.
+It also provides a few extras such as battery charge and discharge, load voltage, load power, and daily load consumption.
 I expect it to work with all SmartSolar devices, although I have only tested it with the SmartSolar 75 | 15.

 [victron-smartsolar-75-15.yaml](./devices/victron-smartsolar-75-15.yaml)